Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-Klever Cages presents a variety of stand-alone PVC cat enclosures that can be customized any way that you like and moved all around your property whenever the need or want arises.
+Klever Cages presents a variety of stand-alone PVC cat enclosures that can be customized and moved around your property.
 The plans require PVC pipes and connectors and maybe a few other materials and tools, depending on exactly how you want to build your enclosure.
-Use the pictures on the plan page for inspiration, and create your own unique design.
+Use the pictures on the plan page for inspiration and create your own unique design.

 DIY Wooden Outdoor Cat Enclosure- Catio spaces